jvican/jvican.github.io/content/post/reduce-compile-times.md

 Bingo!
 Most of the time-consuming failed implicit searches are gone and compilation time has halved.
-Our hypothesis is confirmed: the `Strict` macro is doing something shady.
+Our hypothesis is confirmed: the `Strict` macro is doing something suspicious.

-We could try to continue, but that would require us to investigate how the `Strict` macro works and spot why it doesn't behave correctly.
+We could try to find out what that is, but that would require us to investigate how the `Strict` macro works and spot why it doesn't behave correctly.

-Our best call is to file a ticket and let others more experienced with the codebase have a look at it.
+We're short of time, so our best call is to file a ticket and let others more experienced with the codebase have a look at it.
 If we're lucky, someone will fix this issue upstream soon and we'll benefit from this speed up when we upgrade.

 #### Removing more repetition